 CARES food pantry needs non-perishable food and some non-food items (bar soap, dishwashing liquid, toothbrushes & toothpaste, toilet paper, sanitary pads, baby wipes, disposable diapers).
 Please bring your food and non-food donations to the meetinghouse; volunteers will deliver them to CARES.

 Social Order Box: Donations during July support Advocates for Survivors of Torture and Trauma.
 ASTT provides comprehensive mental health care and social services to survivors of torture and war trauma.
 Baltimore-based ASTT is an independent, nonprofit organization whose mission is to alleviate the suffering of those who have experienced the trauma of torture, to educate the local, national, and world community about the needs of torture survivors, and to advocate on their behalf.
 Make checks payable to Stony Run Friends Meeting, with S.O.
 Box on the memo line.
 Please consider making a monthly contribution to the Social Order Box.

 Office hours: For the remainder of the summer, the office will be open from 8:30 to 11:30 am on Monday and Friday, and from 8:30 am to 4:30 pm on Tuesday, Wednesday and Thursday.

 Meeting Coordinator’s schedule: Adrian Bishop’s work week runs Sunday through Thursday, but his hours vary to allow for evening meetings and weekend events.
 He is in the office as much as possible on Mondays and Wednesdays so that Friends can drop in as needed, but appointments are helpful.

 First Day silent announcements: Items are due by noon on the preceding Thursday.

-Newsletter deadline for the January issue: Reports, articles and news are due by December 10.
+Newsletter deadline for the September issue: Reports, articles and news items are due by August 10.